 What If My VA Disability Rating Seems Too Low?

 If your symptoms place your rating at a level that does not reflect your disability, we can help.
 Veterans who experience PTSD often must appeal their rating decision to be paid the benefits they are entitled to because of their service.
 To find out if we can help you, email us at [email protected] or call (402)933-5405 for a free evaluation of your claim today.
-We serve veterans in Nebraska, Iowa, Minnesota, Colorado, Illinois, Missouri and South Dakota.
+We serve Veterans from all across the country.